argosopentech/argos-train/README.md

-# Argos Translate Training script
+# Argos Translate training script

 Trains an OpenNMT model and a SentencePiece parser then packages them with a Stanza model for use with [Argos Translate](https://github.com/argosopentech/argos-translate).